FaceOfBo0/RE2_ItemTracker/README.md

 # RE2 ItemTracker
-Program to track items for Resident Evil 2 (2019) Item Randomizer
+Program to track items for Resident Evil 2 (2019) Item Randomizer v1.0 (240820)

-v1.0 (240820)
+For the program to be visible while you are playing, change the "Display Mode" to "Borderless Windpow".

 double-click (and hold) to move window right-click to open menu